GLOBAL MARKETS-Stocks gain as rally holds, euro climbs

 In Europe, a surge in German exports helped the euro zone to

-cut its trade deficit by more than half to 7.6 billion euros in
+cut its trade deficit by more than half to 7.6 billion euro in

 January from a year earlier, the European Union's statistics